American diplomat Henry Kissinger dies at 100

 “He stood by our father’s military decisions to end the war,” they added.
 “And he never wavered from our father’s commitment to liberate every American Prisoner of War from the cruel captivity in which they were held by the North Vietnamese.”

-He was appointed by former President Reagan in 1982 to chair the National Bipartisan Commission on Central America, and later served on the President’s Foreign Intelligence Advisory Board under Reagan and former President George H.W.
+He was appointed by then-President Reagan in 1982 to chair the National Bipartisan Commission on Central America and later served on the President’s Foreign Intelligence Advisory Board under Reagan and President George H.W.
 Bush.

-Kissinger published several books in his lifetime, with his most recent, “Leadership: Six Studies in World Strategy,” having been released in 2022.
+Kissinger published several books in his lifetime, with his most recent, “Leadership: Six Studies in World Strategy,” released in 2022.

 Sen. Lindsey Graham (R-S.C.) said Kissinger “served his nation well” and “had an amazing intellect.